-All Catechists are approved and authorised by the Parish Leader to teach the approved teaching program in government schools.
-Catechists are volunteers, who, once they accept the position of religious educator, have an obligation to prepare for and teach their class to the best of their ability.
-Some Catechists may also assist with parish sacramental programs.
+All SRE teachers are approved and authorised by the Parish Leader to teach the approved teaching program in government schools.
+SRE teachers are volunteers, who, once they accept the position of religious educator, have an obligation to prepare for and teach their class to the best of their ability.
+Some SRE teachers may also assist with parish sacramental programs.